Tension eases in Gabon capital after riots over disputed election

 "The people of Gabon voted for their leader, they chose me.
 They chose a change from the dynastic regime that has ruled our country since 1967," Ping wrote.

-He earlier called for international intervention but one analyst said that looked unlikely and it looked as though the result would stand.
+The African Union's Peace and Security Council expressed concern over the violence, saying the situation could affect regional stability.

+In a statement, the Council "called on all Gabonese stakeholders to demonstrate utmost restraint and make use of all available legal and constitutional channels to resolve any differences pertaining to the results of the elections."

 Gabon's law society said on Saturday 800 people were detained in the capital and 300 arrested elsewhere.
-It called on authorities to respect human rights and treat fairly those who have been detained.
+It called on authorities to respect human rights and treat those who have been detained fairly.

-(Writing by Matthew Mpoke Bigg; Editing by Greg Mahlich)
+Writing by Matthew Mpoke Bigg; Editing by Greg Mahlich